geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part6.md

 > That was a lot of verbiage.
 Let's look at an illustration that shows usage.

-Tight-coupled services just call each other directly to accomplish a shared goal.
+In this illustration, tight-coupled services just call each other directly to accomplish a shared goal.
 - Example: Front-end calls the Orders noun to make a purchase.
-Orders calls Bills which calls Payments to charge a credit card.
+This is shown below.
+Not shown below is: Orders calls Bills which calls Payments to charge a credit card.
 We block the front-end until the money is taken.
 AKA tight-coupled calls.

 Loose-coupled services leverage Journal Readers to pull from Journals at their own pace and (yea, verily) never affect others who are also pulling.